 Additionally, you’ll have more control over the people working on your brand.
 When you’re hiring your own team, you get to choose them!
 When you work with an outsourced team, your partner organization will assign its own staff to your account.

-Lastly, an in-house team is a better long-term solution than hiring an outsourced team.
+Lastly, an in-house team is a more efficient and better long-term solution than hiring an outsourced team.
 The ultimate goal of hiring an outsourced team is to outgrow them eventually.
 If you’re already at that point, hiring your own team from the get-go may better serve you.

 The first significant downside of hiring your own team is the upfront cost.
 Hiring an outsourced team may give you sticker-shock initially, but compared with the payroll and benefits costs of hiring a full-service team in-house, an outsourced team can be a downright bargain.